Release Notes

 Phoenix prompt management will now let you create, modify, tag, and version control prompts for your applications!
 These are some more highlights from this release:

-A new TypeScript client for syncing prompts with your JavaScript runtime, including native support for OpenAI, Anthropic, and the Vercel AI SDK.
+New TypeScript Client: Sync prompts with your JavaScript runtime, now with native support for OpenAI, Anthropic, and the Vercel AI SDK.

-A new Python client for syncing templates and applying them to AI SDKs like OpenAI, Anthropic, and others.
+New Python Client: Sync templates and apply them to AI SDKs like OpenAI, Anthropic, and more.

-Check out the docs for more on prompts and other new features!
+Check out the docs and this walkthrough for more on prompts!📝

 Available in Phoenix 7.9+